 service tor start

-you want to execute.
-For instance, if you want to perform a network scan, run:
+proxychains before it.
+For example, if you want to perform a network scan:

 proxychains nmap -sS 192.168.1.0/24